pypsa-meets-earth/pypsa-earth/doc/configuration.rst

 The options here described are collected in a ``config.yaml`` file located in the root directory.
-Users should copy the provided default configuration (``config.default.yaml``) and amend their own modifications and assumptions in the user-specific configuration file (``config.yaml``); confer installation instructions at :ref:`defaultconfig`.
+Users should copy the provided default configuration (``config.default.yaml``) and amend their own modifications and assumptions in the user-specific configuration file (``config.yaml``); confer installation instructions at :ref:`installation`.

 .. note::
   Credits to PyPSA-Eur developers for the initial drafting of the configuration documentation here reported